Resolving the muon $g-2$ tension through $Z'$-induced modifications to $\sigma_{\mathrm{had}}$: Introduction

 It is therefore conceivable that one may partially resolve the $g_\mu-2$ anomaly by introducing new physics that reconciles the hadronic vacuum polarization effects extracted from $e^+ e^-$ observations with the computation by the BMW collaboration.
 Previous works have examined this possibility~\cite{Keshavarzi:2018mgv,Crivellin:2020zul,DiLuzio:2021uty}, concluding that the modification of the hadronic vacuum polarization by new physics is ruled out by electroweak precision measurements or by the experimental constraints on the hadronic and leptonic couplings of the required light gauge boson.
 An alternative approach introducing a new Z' coupled to electrons and muons and with a mass very close to the KLOE center of mass energy, leading to not only a change in $g_\mu-2$ by new physics but also to a modification of the KLOE luminosity determination, has also been proposed to reconcile the theoretical and experimental determinations of $g_\mu-2$~\cite{Darme:2021huc,Darme:2022yal}.
 Additional long-lived neutral hadrons have also been proposed as a solution to this discrepancy~\cite{Farrar:2022vrs}.

 In this work, we focus on the approach proposed by~\cite{DiLuzio:2021uty}, which introduces a $Z'$ boson coupled to first-generation leptons and quarks.
-While the original work concluded that LEP-2, BaBar, and isospin breaking observables constrain the model such that an explanation of $g-2$ is impossible, we note a few modifications and caveats that may avoid these bounds, thus resuscitating the model.
+While the original work concluded that LEP-2, BaBar, and isospin breaking observables constrain the model such that an explanation of $g-2$ is impossible, we note a few modifications and caveats that may avoid these bounds, and discuss further challenges to make this framework a realistic one.

 This paper is structured as follows.
 In Section \ref{sec:background}, we provide more detailed background on the $g_{\mu}-2$ anomaly and the disagreement in $\sigma_{\mathrm{had}}$, and introduce the $Z'$ model.
 In Section \ref{sec:constraints}, we address the relevant constraints on this model and the manner in which they may be avoided.
 We further examine the consequences for $g_\mu-2$ in Section~\ref{sec:muong2}.
 We reserve Section \ref{sec:conclusions} for our conclusions.